Vivek Sagar

 He scored for Sammohanam (2018) and garnered his second nomination for Filmfare Award for Best Music Director – Telugu at 66th Filmfare Awards South.
 The same year, he again collaborated with Pelli Choopulu director Tharun Bhascker for Ee Nagaraniki Emaindi.

 Life

 Vivek Sagar has done his schooling at All Saints High School in Hyderabad.
 Sagar studied Electronics and communications engineering before embarking on a career in music.
 He began his career as a music composer with a short film, Sainma.

 Vivek married Keerthi Surya Seethalam in 2021.

 Career

-His first full-length film and his first Telugu film production was Pelli Choopulu.
+He gained recognition for the Telugu film Pelli Choopulu (2016).
 He has stated that he believes music should be custom-written for the movie's story and that he will avoid "commercial music".